Adam’s Rib (1949) dir. George Cukor

 w/ Judy Holliday, Jack Lemmon, Peter Lawford, Michael O’Shea, Connie Gilchrist, Whit Bissell, Constance Bennett, Ilka Chase, Wendy Barrie, Melville Cooper, Vaughn Taylor, Jack Kruschen, Cora Witherspoon, Heywood Hale Broun, Margaret McWade

-Gladys Glover (Holliday) made her way to NYC to make a name for herself.
+Gladys Glover (Judy Holliday) made her way to NYC to make a name for herself.
 Disillusioned after losing a modeling gig for being just a few pounds too heavy, she rents a billboard on Columbus Circle to make a name for herself indeed: her name in letters ten-feet tall.
 She says, “I’m the same as I was before but in a different way.”
-Two glitches in her DIY fame are a soap manufacturer (Lawford) who makes her the company’s top model and her docu-making beau (Lemmon in his debut role) who disdains her obsession with wanting to be “above the crowd.”
+Two glitches in her DIY fame are a soap manufacturer (Peter Lawford) who makes her the company’s top model and her docu-making beau (Jack Lemmon in his debut role) who disdains her obsession with wanting to be “above the crowd.”
 Kanin’s script values “being part of the crowd” over being a famous star, brave for a Hollywood film.
 It’s a compromised theme, alas, as I think most viewers today will be like me: Loving Gladys for her DIY approach to visibility and resenting her nagging beau’s idealism.
 Holliday and Lemmon star together again in Phfft!
 (1954).

 Kiss Me Deadly (1955) dir.
 Robert Aldrich